-That was me yesterday.
+That was me recently.
 My sister and I have a penchant for attending concerts by bands that were top of the charts when we were growing up.
 REO Speedwagen, Foreigner, Rod Stewart, Little River Band to name a few.
 This time around it was The Doobie Brothers.
-Those of you with a few less years around the sun are probably scratching your head (or more likely googling) that name, but they were a big deal back then and judging by the number of people who were willing to sit in the rain to rock with them last night, they are still a big deal for many of us.
+Those of you with a few less years around the sun are probably scratching your head (or more likely googling) that name, but they were a big deal back then and judging by the number of people who were willing to sit in the rain to rock with them, they are still a big deal for many of us.

 The original band members were in their early seventies.
 Not young, but not ancient.
 Shocked by that realization, we started checking out the ages of the members of other bands we have seen.
 Most of them were right in that age group and, in the years since we have started our bands of our youth tour, we haven’t had a single one where the band didn’t sound great, the music wasn’t rockin’, and we weren’t left feeling as pumped up as we did the first time we heard their music.